 Our school learning environment gives children time and space to work both independently and in small groups.
 We want children to have opportunities to communicate, solve problems and negotiate as these are important skills for learning and life.

 Our highly trained staff observe and identify children's individual interests and carefully extend their personal opportunities for learning.
-Resources are of high quality and our learning environment, both inside and out, is designed to enable children to make decisions about what they want to do, where they want to go and become active, creative learners.
+Resources are of high quality and our learning environment, both inside and out, is designed to enable children to make decisions about what and where they want to learn.

 We offer children a healthy snack every day.
 It is available to children throughout the session so that they can choose when to have it.
 Snack time is another special learning opportunity; a social time in a cosy, homely environment.